reactioncommerce/docs/how-tos/extend-graphql-with-remote-schema.md

 ## Load your schema and link your service

-In your plugin's `register.js` file, load the schema and use the graphql-tools helper functions to generate a remote schema instance, which your plugin can then provide to Reaction.
+In your plugin's `register.js` file, load the schema and use the graphql-tools helper functions to generate a remote schema instance, which your plugin can then provide to Open Commerce.

 ```js
 import {